Sharon Kinne: Early life and marriage

-Sharon Kinne was born Sharon Elizabeth Hall on November 30, 1939, in Independence, Missouri, to Eugene and Doris Hall.
-When she was in junior high, Sharon's parents moved the family to Washington State, but by the time she was aged 15 they had returned to Missouri.
-In the summer of 1956, at age 16, Sharon met 22-year-old college student James Kinne at a church function, and the couple dated regularly until James returned to Brigham Young University (BYU) in the fall.
+Sharon Kinne was born Sharon Elizabeth Hall on November 30, 1939, in Independence, Missouri, a suburb of Kansas City.
+Her parents, Eugene and Doris Hall, were devout members of the Reorganized Church of Jesus Christ of Latter-day Saints (now known as the Community of Christ), a denomination in the Latter-day Saint movement.
+When she was in junior high school, Sharon's parents relocated the family to Washington State, but by the time she was aged 15 they had returned to Missouri.
+In the summer of 1956, at age 16, Sharon met James Kinne, a 22-year-old student at Brigham Young University (BYU), while attending a church function.
+The couple dated regularly until James returned to BYU that fall.

-Sharon, reportedly deeply interested in finding a partner with prospects who could take her away from Independence, wrote a letter to James informing him that she was pregnant by him.
+Sharon, who was reportedly searching for a partner with prospects who could take her away from Independence, wrote a letter to James claiming that she was pregnant by him.
 James took leave from BYU and returned to Independence, where he married Sharon on October 18, 1956.
-The couple's marriage license falsely identified Sharon as being 18 and a widow; though she later refused to address the assertion, Sharon told people at the time that she had been married when she lived in Washington, to a man who later died in a car accident.
+The couple's marriage license falsely identified Sharon as being eighteen years old and a widow; though she later refused to address the assertion, Sharon told people at the time that she had been married when she lived in Washington State, to a man who later died in a car accident.
 The new couple held a second, more formal wedding the following year at the Salt Lake Temple in Salt Lake City, Utah, after Sharon had completed the process of joining the Church of Jesus Christ of Latter-day Saints.